 Applicable Law: Laws of England and Wales.
 This Agreement and the relationship between us shall be governed by English law.
 For complaints that cannot be resolved otherwise, submission should be made to the non-exclusive jurisdiction of the English courts arising out of or in relating to this Agreement or the provision of our Services.

-BitCoinPay (Company, We, Our or Us): Software and the website operated by CONFIRMO LTD. company registered in England and Wales with company number 09130992, and registered office located at Dept 613, 196 High Road, London N22 8HH, United Kingdom providing peer-to-peer Digital Currency processing and exchange into Fiat Currencies.
+BitCoinPay (Company, We, Our or Us): Software and the website operated by CONFIRMO LTD. company registered in England and Wales with company number 09130992, and registered office located at The Shard Floor 24/25, 32 London Bridge Street, London, SE1 9SG, England providing peer-to-peer Digital Currency processing and exchange into Fiat Currencies.

 Copyright Act: English Copyright, Designs and Patents Act 1988 (the 1988 Act), as amended

 Client (You): merchant selling goods or services or a payment gateway operator or a payment integrator.